victpork/sshsyrup/README.md

 ### Download
 You may find the pre-build packages for various platform on the [release](https://github.com/mkishere/sshsyrup/releases) tab.
 If you find the platform you need is not on the list, you can follow the building procedure in the next section.

-### Download
-You may find the pre-build packages for various platform on the [release](https://github.com/mkishere/sshsyrup/releases) tab.
-If you find the platform you need is not on the list, you can follow the building procedure in the next section.

 ### Building
 Run the following command in shell to get latest package and build it
 ```